Frequently Asked Questions

 Unfortunately, you cannot change your college until you start classes.
 You must complete the Golden Bear Advising module for the specific college to which you were admitted.

-Although Golden Bear Orientation is a mandatory program, we acknowledge that there are circumstances beyond your control that may make it impossible to attend an eight-day orientation program.
-Examples include:
+Although Golden Bear Orientation is a mandatory program, we acknowledge that there are circumstances beyond your control that may make it impossible to attend the on-campus portion of the orientation program.
+For more details about our Exemptions policies, see the GBO Policies page.

 Golden Bear Orientation is only for new students.
 However, parents and student supporters can attend a program unique to their needs during Move-In.

 Yes, but only slightly.
 As a January Start student, you take online, Golden Bear Advising in October and Golden Bear Prep in December.
-Your on-campus activities, including Move-In and Golden Bear Orientation, take place prior to the spring term: January 11–15, 2018.
-Getting Your Bearings begins the first day of the spring term: January 16, 2018.
+Your on-campus activities, including Move-In and Golden Bear Orientation, take place prior to the spring term.
+Getting Your Bearings begins the first day of the spring term.
+For specific dates, see the GBO Dates & Deadlines page.

 No, all students, including students who do not live on campus, participate in the Golden Bear Experience!